peter-tackage/kotlin-options/README.md

             .matchAction( { log(it) }, { log("No user to login!") })
 ```

+## Feedback Welcomed!

+I'm relatively new to writing to Kotlin, so if you have suggestions for improvements then I'd be glad to hear from you!

 ## Alternatives

 The API of this library was inspired by the [Options](https://github.com/tomaszpolanski/Options) library written by [Tomek Polanski](https://twitter.com/tpolansk).